alexholliz/pkmnworld/README.md

 * Kanto Region: Kanto is untamed grassland, with a few large cities dotting the landscape.
 Trade and travel between cities and settlements follow mostly natural routes through forests, mountains, and caves.
 Creatures from Kanto lean towards the Powers of Grass, Rock, and Fire.
 Trainers from Kanto tend to be independent, headstrong, and always looking to prove themselves.

-* Johto Region: Johto is an ancient human capital.
+* Johto Region: Johto is an ancient trainer capital.
 There are layers of creature and trainer structures and warrens to explore.
 Creatures from the Johto region tend toward Ghost, Bird, and Dragon Powers.
 Trainers from the region can be mysterious, close-knit, and willing to help someone in need.

 ## Inspirations